KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ## Blog/Website

 The reach of my writing has really grown this year.
-This isS reflected in the lists of top PowerShell blogs and in the analytics that I am tracking.
+This is reflected in the lists of top PowerShell blogs and in the analytics that I am tracking.

 ### Feedspot Top 50 PowerShell Blogs